Contractual Redundancy Pay

 Contact the Redundancy Payments Service (RPS)

-Employers can seek financial support if they're made insolvent.
-You can make a claim online or in writing to the Redundancy Payments Service (RPS).
+Employers can seek financial support if they're made insolvent by making a claim online or in writing to the Redundancy Payments Service (RPS).
 This governing body helps businesses fulfil any unpaid redundancy claims.
+Be aware, there is a limit to how much redundancy pay you get from the insolvency service.

-Is redundancy the same as lay-offs or short-time working?
+Is redundancy the same as layoffs or short time working?

 No, redundancy isn't the same as lay-offs or short-time work.

 A lay-off is used when an employee is given no work for a set time, like a full day.
 Short-time working is when an employee's work hours have decreased - but not completely stopped.
-Both of these are temporary measures, while redundancy is permanent.
+Both are temporary measures, while redundancy is permanent.

 Eligible employees may claim redundancy payment when they're temporarily laid off.
 This is when they have gone without pay or received less than half a week's pay for: